 During peak periods, processing of materials can take up to 5 days.
-This can take longer however, if copyright permission needs to be obtained, if materials being placed on reserve are charged out to another patron, or if the library doesn't own the item.
+This can take longer, however, if copyright permission needs to be obtained, if materials being placed on reserve are charged out to another customer, or if the library doesn't own the item.

-Please mail or bring the required forms, the materials to be placed on reserve, and a copy of the course syllabus to the Answer Desk (General Information).
+Please mail or bring the required forms (see below), the materials to be placed on reserve, and a copy of the course syllabus to the Answer Desk.

 Faculty may use Closed Reserve to allow students access to readings and reserve materials when the library is open.
-All photocopied articles and personal copies of books on Closed Reserve are shelved behind the Answer Desk (General Information).
+All photocopied articles and personal copies of books on Closed Reserve are shelved behind the Answer Desk.
 The library will place books from the general collection on Closed Reserve if the instructor has reason to believe that the material will be in high demand.